AKushWarrior/steel_crypt/README.md

 This library currently supports hashing, symmetric two-way encryption, and key/IV generation.
 It also has a CLI, for conducting basic cryptography operations.

 This library is a high-level wrapper over https://github.com/bcgit/pc-dart.
+It used to contain a fork of PointyCastle within it, but since the package came under the ownership of the BouncyCastle organization, the additions to the fork have been added upstream.

 ---